 This property is located 15 km’s North of Frederick House Lake.

 SURFACE RIGHTS COME WITH THIS PROPERTY

-TREE RIGHTS COME WITH THIS PROPERTY except for the “Pine Trees” which are reserved to the CROWN.
+TREE RIGHTS COME WITH THIS PROPERTY other than the “Pine Rights” which are reserved to the Crown.

 LIKE TO FISH?